Cleeng/mediastore-sdk/README.md

 **Props**

 - `offerId` \* - ID of Cleeng offer, for which Purchase component should be opened.
 If not provided, it will use the item from local storage with name 'CLEENG_OFFER_ID'
-- `onSuccess` - function called after a successful payment process
+- `onSuccess` - function called after a successful payment process \* - required
-- `availablePaymentMethods` - array of the available payment methods.
-If provided, call for payment-methods will be skipped.
-Every payment method object should have `id`, `methodName` and `paymentGateway`.

-\* - required

 **Config methods**